-- 1) Open the VersionUpgrade_2.9.0_2.10.0\ProfilesRNS_Upgrade_Schema.sql file in SQL Management Studio, and then click the execute button to run the script. - 2) Open the VersionUpgrade_2.9.0_2.10.0\ProfilesRNS_Upgrade_Data.sql file in SQL Management Studio.
-Click the execute button to run the script. - 3) Open the PubMedDisambiguation_GetPubMEDXML.sql file for your database version.
-Modify this file for your configuration by replacing \$(YourProfilesDatabaseName) with your database name, and \$(YourProfilesServerName) with your database server name. - 4) Delete or rename and disable your existing PubMedDisambiguation_GetPubMEDXML job and run PubMedDisambiguation_GetPubMEDXML.sql to create a new job.
-Apply any scheduling you had on the existing job to the new job. - 5) Follow the instructions in "Loading Person Data: Part 5 Obtaining Funding Data" to add organization names for funding disambiguation. - 6) Install the ExporterDisambiguation_GetFunding.dstx package for your database version.
-See "Loading Person Data: Part 1 Importing SSIS Packages into SQL Server msdb Database" for detailed instructions. - 7) Open the ExporterDisambiguation_GetFunding.sql file.
+- 1) Open the VersionUpgrade_3.0.0_3.1.0\ProfilesRNS_Upgrade_Schema.sql file in SQL Management Studio, and then click the execute button to run the script. - 2) Open the VersionUpgrade_3.0.0_3.1.0\ProfilesRNS_Upgrade_Data.sql file in SQL Management Studio.
+Click the execute button to run the script.
+Note that this script makes changes to the PresentationXML.
+If you have previously edited these XML documents, then you may have to reapply those changes. - 3) Open the VersionUpgrade_3.0.0_3.1.0\ProfilesRNS_Upgrade_Account.sql file in SQL Management Studio, and then click the execute button to run the script.
+This will add permissions for the App_Profiles10 account to execute new stored procedures.
+If you connect to the database using a different account, change username in this file. - 4) Delete your existing PubMedDisambiguation_GetPubs job, then open the PubMedDisambiguation_GetPubs.sql file.
 Modify this file for your configuration by replacing \$(YourProfilesDatabaseName) with your database name, and \$(YourProfilesServerName) with your database server name.
-Run ExporterDisambiguation_GetFunding.sql to create the funding disambiguation job.
+Run PubMedDisambiguation_GetPubs.sql to create the disambiguation job.
+Apply your chosen schedule to this job. - 5) Delete your existing PubMedDisambiguation_GetPubMEDXML job, then open the PubMedDisambiguation_GetPubMEDXML.sql file.
+Modify this file for your configuration by replacing \$(YourProfilesDatabaseName) with your database name, and \$(YourProfilesServerName) with your database server name.
+Run PubMedDisambiguation_GetPubMEDXML.sql to create the PubMed xml job.
+Apply your chosen schedule to this job. - 6) Delete your existing ExporterDisambiguation_GetFunding job, then open the ExporterDisambiguation_GetFunding.sql file.
+Modify this file for your configuration by replacing \$(YourProfilesDatabaseName) with your database name, and \$(YourProfilesServerName) with your database server name.
+Run ExporterDisambiguation_GetFunding.sql to create the exporter disambiguation job.
 Apply your chosen schedule to this job.

-- 8) The Profiles RNS 2.10.0 code is intended to completely replace any previous version.
+7) The Profiles RNS 3.1.0 code is intended to completely replace any previous version.
 To replace existing code copy the files other than the web.config from the Website\Binary\Profiles folder to your Profiles virtual directory.
-If you have modified your existing version of Profiles RNS, you will need to merge these changes with the source code in Website\SourceCode\Profiles\Profiles and recompile the code. - 9) Profiles RNS 2.10.0 does not include any changes to the APIs.
-These do not need to be upgraded.
+If you have modified your existing version of Profiles RNS, you will need to merge these changes with the source code in Website\SourceCode\Profiles\Profiles and recompile the code.